-The best thing about this slime recipe is that it is non-traditional and requires NO borax, which means you can safely use it with kids of all ages!
+The best thing about this version of our Halloween slime recipes is that it is non-traditional and requires NO borax, which means you can safely use it with kids of all ages!

 “You make my blood boil!”